nickzoic/tranquil/doc/tranquil.rst

 A *context* describes a group of resources.
-For example, a context could be "all users" or "all active users" or "all users over 35".
+For example, a context could be "all users" or "all active users" or "all users over 35" or "all contacts for user number 12345".

-A context is specific to a request, so it knows who is asking and can enforce business rules.
-For example, a context for an unauthorized user may retrieve fewer fields from the user object that the context for an administrator user.
+A context is specific to a request, so context methods have access to authentication and session information and can enforce business rules.
+For example, a context for an unauthorized user may have access to fewer resources and perform fewer actions on those resources than the context for an administrator user.